RISCVtestbed/riscvtestbed.github.io/_posts/issues/2023-01-11-toolchains+debugging.md

 Notes:
 - The LLVM project can currently be built only with glibc
 - LLVM RISC-V reference: <https://llvm.org/docs//RISCVUsage.html>
+- At the moment this PR will build LLVM 15.0.
+To build with an up to date LLVM, run `git submodule update --init --recursive` , then `cd LLVM` and `git fetch` to pull the latest LLVM.
 - When configuring LLVM build, by default the C compiler uses /usr/bin/cc and CXX compiler uses /usr/bin/c++ .
 If the default compilers are too old, modify `Makefile.in` under `build-llvm-linux` and add the following flags to `cmake`:

 ```